noiseprotocol/noise_spec/noise.md

 certificates or other handshake data.
 Static public keys and payloads will be in cleartext if they occur in a handshake pattern prior to a DH operation, and will be an AEAD ciphertext if they occur after a DH operation.
-(If Noise is being used with pre-shared keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 6).
+(If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 6).
 Like transport messages, AEAD ciphertexts will expand each encrypted field by 16 bytes for an authentication tag.

 For an example, consider the handshake pattern: